 14. Overtime calculation explained in writing

-Japan law: overtime pay is at least 25% above base for hours over 8/day or 40/week, 35% above for late-night (10pm–5am), and 35% above for legal holidays.
+Japan law: overtime pay is at least 25% above base for hours over 8/day or 40/week, at least 25% above base for late-night work (10pm–5am), and at least 35% above base for legal holidays.
+Additionally, overtime exceeding 60 hours in a single month must be paid at 50% above base (applies to all employers since April 2023).
+Premiums stack: late-night overtime is 25% + 25% = 50%.
 Confirm the contract reflects these minimums and explains how overtime is calculated.

 15. Realistic monthly overtime expectation

 Ask: "How many hours of overtime do workers in this role typically do per month?"
-If the answer is 80+ hours, that's beyond legal limits in most cases.
+If the answer is consistently 80+ hours, this exceeds legal limits in most cases — under Article 36 of the Labor Standards Act, overtime is capped at 720 hours/year, with a maximum of 100 hours in any single month and an average of 80 hours over any 2–6 month period.
 If the answer is "no overtime", confirm whether overtime opportunities are available (some workers want them).

 Category 5: Accommodation & Living Support (3 points)